If you’ve ever been house hunting, you know how difficult it is to narrow down on just one house that has everything you need.

 Imagine if you had a lovely meadow at your disposal.
-Some ways off the tree line that marks the boundaries, there are a couple of oaks that have been there for decades.
+Ways off the tree line that marks the boundaries, a couple of oaks have been there for decades.

 Yes, you can sigh at this meadow of perfection.
-Unfortunately, most of us don’t have that.
+But, unfortunately, most of us don’t have that.

 Bees thrive in differing conditions and locations.
 What is paramount is the safety of the bees and those living in close proximity to them.

 I don’t mean to further complicate things, but you must be aware of two other important factors when you’re deciding where to place your beehive: Pets and Spacing.

 Let’s take a closer look at each and see how they impact beehive placement.

 Animals, by nature, are curious creatures, and if you have a dog or cat, they may follow you out to the hives every once in a while.